Glenallen Hill: Personal life

-During his early career, Hill was forced to go on the disabled list after suffering injuries during a sleepwalking incident.
-Hill, an arachnophobe, had a nightmare about being attacked by spiders and in the process went sleepwalking to try to get away.
-When he woke up from the incident, he had cuts all over his hands and feet due to walking across shards of broken glass from a table he knocked over and also fell down a flight of stairs.
+In July 1990, Hill was put on the disabled list after suffering injuries during a sleepwalking incident.
+Hill, who it was claimed at the time was an arachnophobe, had a nightmare about being attacked by spiders and in the process went sleepwalking to try to get away.
+When he awoke from the incident, he had cuts on his hands and feet due to walking across shards of broken glass from a table he knocked over and also fell down a flight of stairs.
 His teammates began calling him "Spiderman" afterwards.
+In April 2017, as manager of the Albuquerque Isotopes, he allowed a giant pink-toed tarantula to crawl on his arm during a team media day to demonstrate he was not arachnophobic.
+A photograph taken that day was used on a 2017 Albuquerque Isotopes Choice baseball card.

-In 1995, he married Lori Hill (née Domhoff), daughter of noted sociologist G. William Domhoff.
+In 1995, he married Lori Hill (née Domhoff), daughter of sociologist G. William Domhoff.
 They have two children.
-His son, Glenallen Jr., was a 4th round pick of the Arizona Diamondbacks, in the 2019 MLB Draft and currently plays for their Low-A affiliate the Visalia Rawhide.
+Their son, Glenallen Jr., was drafted by the Arizona Diamondbacks in the fourth round of the 2019 MLB draft.